joshcord99/Personal-README-Generator/Project files/README.md

 ## Usage

-When you create a project a read me is used to provide the users that will be utilizing your project a oveview of important information such as how to understand, install, and use your project.
+When you create a project a read me is used to provide the users that will be utilizing your project a overview of important information such as how to understand, install, and use your project.

 ## License